jhklarcher/jhklarcher/README.md

 ## 📚 More About Me

-Feel free to explore my GitHub repositories to see my work in action.
+Feel free to explore my GitHub repositories, though it's not updated remotely enough.
 Don't hesitate to reach out if you'd like to collaborate or chat about data, machine learning, or anything tech-related!

 📫 You can contact me on [LinkedIn](https://www.linkedin.com/in/jhklarcher/).